kanthi4198/AWS-IIoT-Data-pipeline/README.md

 Note:
 All core services are fully covered by AWS Free Tier, enabling you to deploy and test without extra cost if limits are not exceeded.
+AWS glue only to be run on demand instead if of hourly, to avoid costs
 ---

 ## Architecture